h2r/LaNPM-Dataset/README.md

 1. Place the model pth files in `LaNMP-Dataset/models/main_models/alfred/exp`
 2. Place the zipped vision features file in `LaNMP-Dataset/models/main_models/alfred/data/vis_feats`
 3. Unzip and extract the file `tar -xzvf vis_feats.tar.gz`
-4. `cd LaNMP-Dataset/models/main_models/alfred` and run:
+4. `cd LaNMP-Dataset/models/main_models/alfred`
+5. Run inference using fold1's fine-tuned model:
 ```
 python models/eval/eval_seq2seq.py --model_path exp/best_test_fold1.pth --gpu --model models.model.seq2seq_im_mask --pp_data data/feats_discrete_relative_fold1 --split_keys 'data/splits/split_keys_discrete_relative_fold1.json'
 ```
 * The command assumes it is run on a machine with a GUI in order to run the AI2THOR simulator, i.e. not on a headless machine.
 * To run other models instead of the "fold1" model, change any part that has "fold1" in the command to the desired model, e.g. "task" for the "best_test_task.pth" model.
-* More details on all the command-line arguments can be found at `./models/eval/eval_seq2seq.py`.
+* More details on all the command-line arguments can be found at `LaNMP-Dataset/models/main_models/eval/eval_seq2seq.py`.